Atedo Peterside: Contribution to politics and public policy in Nigeria

-Peterside has used his visible public platforms to comment on, or influence politics and public policy in Nigeria.
+Peterside has used his platform to comment on, or influence politics and public policy in Nigeria.
 He has also held various advisory roles to the government of Nigeria but never agreed to accept a full-time public sector appointment.

 He was 1 of 3 Conveners of Concerned Professionals back in 1993 which was an attempt to make various professionals politically active in response to the annulment of June 12, 1993 elections and the fight for the restoration of democracy in Nigeria.

 He was appointed the Chairman of the Committee on Corporate Governance of Public Companies in Nigeria.
 The Committee drafted the first Code of Best Practices for Public Companies operating in Nigeria, which was published in October 2003.

 Between 2007 and 2010 and also between 2011 and 2015, he was a member of the National Economic Management Team.

 Between 2007 and 2011, he was the honorary adviser to the Governor of Rivers State.

 Between 2011 and 2015, he was on the National Council on Privatisation (NCP), and successfully oversaw the privatisation of the Nigerian power sector amongst other transactions.
 He was also the Chairman of the NCP's Technical Committee.

-In January 2012, he made a strong case on national television for the removal of N1.3 trillion petrol subsidy when it was an unpopular position to take.
+In January 2012, he made a case on national television for the removal of N1.3 trillion petrol subsidy when it was an unpopular position to take.

 In early 2014 he was appointed a Federal Government of Nigeria Delegate to the National Conference which held in that year.

-In January 2017, he wrote an op-ed listing eleven recommended actions for the turnaround of the Nigerian economy.

 In March 2020, he declined an invitation to attend a forum being organized by Nigeria's Central Bank because he was not pleased by the dethronement and illegal exile/banishment of the Emir of Kano Muhammadu Sanusi II.